LWM2M

 execute /<objectID>/<instanceID>/<resourceID> [<executeparameters>] 1.0, 1.1 Executes a resource on the device with optional parameters.

 executelegacy /<objectID>/<instanceID>/<resourceID> [<STRING>] 1.0, 1.1 Executes a resource on the device and sends the parameters as TEXT/PLAIN string.
-This was the behavior of the execute command in Cumulocity IoT until version 10.15.
+This was the behavior of the execute command in Cumulocity until version 10.15.
 In contrast to the regular execute command, executelegacy allows execute parameters not in line with the Lightweight M2M standard to be sent to the device.

 write /<objectID>/<instanceID>/<resourceID> <value> 1.0, 1.1 Writes value to a resource on the device.